Ferrlecit Side Effects

 Generic Name: sodium ferric gluconate complex

-Note: This document contains side effect information about sodium ferric gluconate complex.
-Some of the dosage forms listed on this page may not apply to the brand name Ferrlecit.
+Note: This page contains information about the side effects of sodium ferric gluconate complex.
+Some of the dosage forms included on this document may not apply to the brand name Ferrlecit.

-Some side effects of Ferrlecit may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for Ferrlecit may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 Applies to sodium ferric gluconate complex: intravenous solution

-Along with its needed effects, some unwanted effects may be caused by sodium ferric gluconate complex (the active ingredient contained in Ferrlecit).
-In the event that any of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by sodium ferric gluconate complex (the active ingredient contained in Ferrlecit).
+In the event that any of these side effects do occur, they may require medical attention.

 Check with your doctor or nurse immediately if any of the following side effects occur while taking sodium ferric gluconate complex:More common

 - Abdominal or stomach pain